TrendsAI-bit/Solanatokensincinerator/support/faq.md

 1. Click the **"Share on X"** button
 2. Or use **"Copy Message"** for other platforms
 3. Pre-filled messages include burn details and transaction links
-4. Cosmic-themed hashtags are automatically added
+4. Bonk-themed hashtags are automatically added

 ## 📊 Analytics & History